You’re committed to improving diversity.

 Try writing either neutral or feminine coded job descriptions.

-Feminine-worded job descriptions will increase the odds of women applying, while masculine coded job descriptions will discourage female applicants.
+Feminine-coded job descriptions will increase the odds of women applying, while masculine-coded job descriptions will discourage female applicants.

 Wait, won’t feminine language put off men?
 No. Feminine language doesn’t seem to have the same effect on male applicants.